 - Have friends named in your plan as trusted helpers moved away or has your relationship changed?

 - Are your children now adults and able to help you?

 - Do you want to help with grandchildren’s college or dance lessons?

 - Do you see the world in a different way?

-If you’ve experienced changes or if it’s been more than 3 to 5 years since you updated your estate plan, it’s time to come in.
+If you’ve experienced changes or if it’s been more than 3 to 5 years since your last review, it’s time to update your estate plan.
+Come in and see us.
 We’ll review your plan and chat with you about it.